 This calculation assumes an unrealistic 100% efficiency.
 In practice, rig pumps efficiency is anywhere between 90 to 99%, with 95% being an average.

-The actual efficiency of a pump can be determined by measuring the suction pit.
-With this pit isolated, the mud is pumped out of that pit only for a certain number of pump strokes, then the volume pumped out of the pit is divided by the total number of pump strokes.
+The actual efficiency of a pump gets determined by measuring the suction pit.
+With this pit isolated, the mud gets pumped out of that pit only for a certain number of pump strokes, then the volume pumped out of the pit is divided by the total number of pump strokes.

-Most of the time, the pump efficiency tends to be assumed as certain fixed value (written on the board in the company office), however it can occasionally varies depending on factors like, any maintenance done or pending on the triplex pumps or cleanliness of the mud (suction).
+Most of the time, the pump efficiency is assumed to be a specific fixed value (written on the board in the company office); however, it can occasionally vary depending on factors like any maintenance done or pending on the triplex pumps or cleanliness of the mud (suction).
 A safe practice, particularly for the long string, is to estimate the pumps efficiency before the cementing operation.

 Most common human errors

-- In case of liner cementing, not including the effect of the tool joints (reduction in volume)
+- In the case of liner cementing, not including the effect of the tool joints (reduction in volume).

-- If the cement unit is used for displacement (smaller jobs), miscounting displacement tanks or not filling/ emptying tanks properly
+- If the cement unit gets used for displacement (smaller jobs); miscounting displacement tanks or not filling/emptying tanks properly.

-During my early years in East Venezuela, there was a lesson learned for deep wells with long 9 5/8” intermediate casings rigorously enforced by the customer: the solely use of Nitrile-based wiper plugs to prevent the effect of temperature and aniline point.
-This practice was part of the guidelines to prevent wet shoes, including: minimizing the rat hole (2 – 3 m Max.); use of self-centralized up-jet float shoes and efficiency of the rig pumps, among other precautions.
+During my early years in eastern Venezuela, there was a lesson learned for deep wells with long 9 5/8” intermediate casings rigorously enforced by the customer: the sole use of Nitrile-based wiper plugs to prevent the effect of temperature and aniline point.
+This practice was part of the guidelines to avoid wet shoes, including minimizing the rat hole (2 – 3 m Max.); use of self-centralized up-jet float shoes and efficiency of the rig pumps, among other precautions.

-The displacement philosophy was simple “pump ‘till bump”, but only with nitrile-based wiper plugs.
-The use of this particular type of material (nitrile) was due to some suspected cases where the displacement fluid (OBM) bypassed the top plug before reaching its landing point when its wiping effect was gone due to wear, temperature and high aniline point (diesel-based OBM) in the mud.
+The displacement philosophy was simple ‘pump till bump’, but only with nitrile-based wiper plugs.
+The use of this particular type of material (nitrile) was due to some suspected cases where the displacement fluid (OBM) bypassed the top plug before reaching its landing point.
+(When its wiping effect disappeared due to wear, temperature and high aniline point (diesel-based OBM) in the mud).

-Since then I have rarely seen a company enforcing the “pump ‘till bump” practice.
-In normal circumstances with a fixed maximum displacement volume (+ ½ shoe track capacity) even if the wiper plug is damaged and fluid bypasses, the chances of over-displacing (creating a wet shoe) is limited (plug is only left behind).
+Since then I have rarely seen a company enforcing the ‘pump till bump’ practice.
+In normal circumstances with a fixed maximum displacement volume (+ ½ shoe track capacity) even if the wiper plug gets damaged and fluid bypasses, the chances of over-displacing (creating a wet shoe) are limited (plug is only left behind).

 See the discussion in LinkedIn